Venture into the jungle and walk with elephants while feeding them and observe instinctual elephant behavior

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel or guesthouse.

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office, or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
-The balance can be paid at our office in Chiang Mai or at Elephant Nature Park on the day of your tour.
+The balance can be paid at our office in Chiang Mai or or by cash to the tour guide when they collect you from your hotel on the day of your tour.

 The owner of this project, Ben, grew up in a village near Elephant Nature Park.
 This gave him the opportunity to witness the evolution of the Park, where the emphasis is on the well-being of the growing number of rescued elephants being rehabilitated there.
-After graduating from university, Ben wanted to learn more about elephants, so spent a couple of years working at ENP, where he acquired knowledge about caring for elephants with compassion under the model of ethical elephant tourism.
+After graduating from university, Ben decided to learn more about elephants, so spent a couple of years working at ENP, where he acquired knowledge about caring for elephants with compassion under the model of ethical elephant tourism.
 In 2015, Ben opened Care for Elephants, where he applies the same principles of care and dedication to ensure the welfare of the elephants.
-The project is now home to three female elephants – Pookie (68), Kham Moon (47), and Sai Thong (51) – all retired from many laborious years of elephant riding, as well as logging in Tak when they were younger.
-Ben has a passion for imparting knowledge about the elephants to his guests — from their diet, habits, and idiosyncrasies — to how to interact with them respectfully and safely.
+The project is now home to three older female elephants, Sai Thong, Mae Dok and Thad Dao, all retired from many laborious years of elephant riding, as well as logging when they were younger.
+Ben has a passion for imparting knowledge about the elephants to visitors — from their diet, habits, and idiosyncrasies — to how to interact with them respectfully and safely.
+He is also very creative - makes beautifully artistic elephant fruit cakes with his partner, Jin and takes great photos & videos of the elephants.